WarlockOfTalk/C-Hash-table-demo/README.md

   - [ ] Add support for .csv files
   - [x] Investigate and fix behaviour in windows cmd where user input accepts linefeed as next input, can't lookup items in hashtable
   - [x] Check if wanting to print when over a hundred items
+  - [ ] Create make file for compiling